BilalH123/IT_Support_Help_Desk/README.md

 # Installation instructions
 - Open up and run the xammp localhost server.
-2. Open up the folder(via xampp) in which the key files reside onto a text editor.
+- Open up the folder(via xampp) in which the key files reside onto a text editor.
-3. Run and debug the file
+- Run and debug the file
-4. Open up local host on your web browser
+- Open up local host on your web browser
-5. Open up the folder (ticketing-system)
+- Open up the folder (ticketing-system)
-6. Choose a file, UserEnd is a folder containing files that will show you the User side of a ticketing system or Choose IT_SupportEnd which contains files that will show you the IT Support side of a ticketing-system.
+- Choose a file, UserEnd is a folder containing files that will show you the User side of a ticketing system or Choose IT_SupportEnd which contains files that will show you the IT Support side of a ticketing-system.

 # How to use it (User-side & IT Support end)
-1. Load up the ticketing-system folder on the localhost by following the installation instruction.
+- Load up the ticketing-system folder on the localhost by following the installation instruction.-
-2. To access the User end, open the 'UserEnd' folder and to access the IT end, open the 'IT_SupportEnd' folder.
+- To access the User end, open the 'UserEnd' folder and to access the IT end, open the 'IT_SupportEnd' folder.
-3. Click on a file in those respective folders whilst the xampp localhost is open and running, to access the website.
+- Click on a file in those respective folders whilst the xampp localhost is open and running, to access the website.